Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

 2021 Winner

-Dr. Whitney Cowell works in the Department of Environmental Medicine and Public Health.
+At the time of this award, Dr. Whitney Cowell worked in the Department of Environmental Medicine and Public Health at the Icahn School of Medicine at Mount Sinai (ISMMS).
 Her research leverages a combination of molecular and epidemiologic tools to investigate sub-clinical changes at the biological level with the goal of translating these findings to improve population-level health.
-As a post-doctoral fellow, she has worked with the Programming of Intergenerational Stress Mechanisms (PRISM) pregnancy cohort to elucidate the pathways through which psychosocial and environmental stressors manifest at the biological level to disrupt pregnancy progression, ultimately contributing to adverse maternal and child health outcomes.
-As a post-doc, she has been awarded an NIEHS P30 Center pilot to investigate maternal traumatic and non-traumatic stress in relation to expression of placental genes involved in nutrient transport, immune responsivity, and the glucocorticoid (i.e., cortisol in humans) barrier, as well as an NIEHS K99/R00 Pathway to Independence Award focused on how exposure to particulate air pollution during pregnancy disrupts communication along the maternal-placental-fetal axis.
-Dr. Cowell is a post-doctoral fellow in the laboratory of Dr. Rosalind Wright, Dean for Translational Biomedical Research, Co-Director of the Institute for Exposomic Research, and Professor in the Department of Pediatrics at the ISMMS.
+As a post-doctoral fellow, she worked with the Programming of Intergenerational Stress Mechanisms (PRISM) pregnancy cohort to elucidate the pathways through which psychosocial and environmental stressors manifest at the biological level to disrupt pregnancy progression, ultimately contributing to adverse maternal and child health outcomes.
+She was awarded an NIEHS P30 Center pilot to investigate maternal traumatic and non-traumatic stress in relation to expression of placental genes involved in nutrient transport, immune responsivity, and the glucocorticoid (i.e., cortisol in humans) barrier, as well as an NIEHS K99/R00 Pathway to Independence Award focused on how exposure to particulate air pollution during pregnancy disrupts communication along the maternal-placental-fetal axis.

 Angélica Torres-Berrío